martinsabo/magento_rest_helpers/README.md

 ### Example command line client script

-In this example is used module created for Slovak post export.
-It needs to be configured first as well.
-Shipping methods names from magento need to be paired to Slovak post method codes.
-This script saves xml files to harddrive for later import to Slovak post shipments management tool [http://eph.posta.sk/].
+This example script is using module created for Slovak post export.
+Magento's shipping methods need to be paired to Slovak post's shipping method codes in configuration block.
+This example saves xml files to harddrive for later import to Slovak post shipments management tool http://eph.posta.sk/.

 ```ruby
 # coding: utf-8